-Our Board of Directors has determined that each member of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdag Stock Market rules.
-Our Board of Directors has determined that Ms. Jain is an Audit Committee financial expert, as defined under the applicable rules of the SEC.
+Our Board of Directors has determined that each member of the Audit Committee is "independent" for Audit Committee purposes as that term is defined in the rules of the SEC and the applicable Nasdaq Stock Market rules.
+Our Board of Directors has determined that Ms. Volkart is an Audit Committee financial expert, as defined under the applicable rules of the SEC.
 Each of the members of our Audit Committee meets the requirements for financial literacy and possesses the financial qualifications required under the applicable rules and regulations of the SEC and the Nasdaq Stock Market.

-Committee Members Primary Responsibilities # of Meetings in 2022 Deepti Jain (Chair) Valerie Asbury Appointing, compensating, retaining, replacing and overseeing our independent auditor; 4 Brent Shafer Pre-approving all audit and permitted non-audit services to be provided by our independent auditor; Assisting our Board of Directors in its oversight of our financial statements and other financial information to be provided by us; Overseeing our compliance with legal and regulatory matters and aspects of our risk management processes; Discussing with management and our independent auditors any major issues as to the adequacy of our internal controls, any actions to be taken in light of significant or material control deficiencies and the adequacy of disclosures about changes in internal control over financial reporting; and Establishing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+Committee Members Primary Responsibilities # of Meetings in 2023 Carmen B. Volkart (Chair) Valerie L. Asbury D. Brent Shafer Appointing, compensating, retaining, replacing and overseeing our independent auditor; Pre-approving all audit and permitted non-audit services to be provided by our independent auditor; Assisting our Board of Directors in its oversight of our financial statements and other financial information to be provided by us; Overseeing our compliance with legal and regulatory matters and aspects of our risk management processes; Discussing with management and our independent auditors any major issues as to the adequacy of our internal controls, any actions to be taken in light of significant 5 or material control deficiencies and the adequacy of disclosures about changes in internal control over financial reporting; Overseeing our cybersecurity, information technology and data security risks and threats, the potential impact of those risks and threats on our business, operations and reputation, and management's processes, procedures and actions to identify, assess, monitor, mitigate and remediate such risks and threats; and Establishing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.